TheIcy/TheIcy/README.md

 ---
 </div>

-# Main Coding Languages I Know
+# What I do
-- C#
-- C++
-- HTML
-- Python
+- Backend server development
+- Game development (Unity) (Sometimes)
-- JavaScript
+- Design websites

+Anyone who does not use Jetbrains tools should not be alive :)